Limit Theorems For Non-Hermitian Ensembles: Results

-\end{theorem} \begin{proof} The statement of Theorem \ref{RminComplexGinibreRayleighTheorem} is derived from the formulation of the gap probability $P(r_{min}^{(N)}(A) \geq r)$ which corresponds to the $N$-th partial product presented in Equation (\ref{SurvivalPrRmin}). \\ where $e_{n}(x) = \sum_{k=0}^{n}\frac{x^{k}}{k!}$ defines the $n$-th partial sum of the exponential function and $H^{(N)}(r,0)$ is the conditional probability (cf. Appendix \ref{ComplexGinibreConditionalProbability}) that given one eigenvalue lies at the origin of the complex plane all the others are found outside the disk centred at zero with radius $r$. \\ \\ The limit \\ This conditional probability $H^{(N)}(r,0)$ is a result presented in \cite{GrobeHaakeSommers1988} and \cite{KhoruzhenkoSommers2015}, where, in the limit as $N$ goes to infinity and $r$ is small (or $r$ close to zero)
+\end{theorem} \begin{proof} The statement of Theorem \ref{RminComplexGinibreRayleighTheorem} is derived from the formulation of the gap probability $P(r_{min}^{(N)}(A) \geq r)$ which corresponds to the $N$-th partial product presented in Equation~(\ref{SurvivalPrRmin}), \\ where $e_{n}(x) = \sum_{k=0}^{n}\frac{x^{k}}{k!}$ defines the $n$-th partial sum of the exponential function and $H^{(N)}(r,0)$ is the conditional probability that given one eigenvalue lies at the origin of the complex plane all the others are found outside the disk centred at zero with radius $r$.\footnote{The derivation of the conditional probability $H^{(N)}(r,0)$ is presented in the appendix.} \\ \\ Thus, \\ The conditional probability $H^{(N)}(r,0)$ is a result presented in \cite{GrobeHaakeSommers1988} and \cite{KhoruzhenkoSommers2015}, where, in the limit as $N$ goes to infinity and $r$ is small (or $r$ close to zero)

 \\ The limit presented in Equation (\ref{LimitConditionalProbability}) is derived as follows.
-For small $x$, the lower incomplete gamma function has asymptotic expansion
+The lower incomplete gamma function has series expansion, for $x$ around zero,

 Thus, \\ Then, for small $r$, i.e., $ 0 < r \ll 1$,

 \\ Thus,\\

 which implies for small $r$ (or $r$ close to zero),